rgee258/mini-message-board/README.md

 A miniature message board created using Express to get used to some of the functionalities it offers.
 Several parts of Express used for practice here include the Express generator, routes, and views.

+You can try it on Heroku [here](https://salty-forest-44930.herokuapp.com/).
+As per the usage instructions below the url locations are the same, just replace the localhost with the Heroku url.

 This project is done following The Odin Project, which can be found [here](https://www.theodinproject.com/courses/nodejs/lessons/mini-message-board).

-## Usage
+## Local Installation

 To run the application, first install the dependencies using **npm install**.

 Then use **npm start** to start the application.

+## Usage

-There are three possible url locations:
+There are two accessible route locations:

-- localhost:3000
+- host/
-- localhost:3000/new
+- host/new

 The index page will display a list of all of the messages that have been submitted.